Evolution of a Secular Meeting

-We are listed in the local Langley directory, Vancouver directory, vancouveraaaa.ca and secularaa.org websites.
+We are listed in the local Langley and Vancouver directories.
 Our members collaborated with the local gratitude day, the regional convention in Tacoma, Washington, and the international convention in Toronto.
 Two of our early members attended the Austin, Texas, secular conference and were sold on the secular idea; they are now leading members of Many Paths.

 We have visited other secular meetings in Vancouver, Nanaimo, and Bellingham.
 Many Paths is a registered group with AA.
 We have contributed financially to Secular AA, AA District and AA Intergroup.
 We had plans that fell through to visit Life-j’s meeting in Northern California but that is still on our bucket list.

 None of this would have happened without the courage of Larry K. and the Toronto Secular groups to confront the controversy and create the awareness of the need for secular AA.
 The websites AA Agnostica and Beyond Belief provide information and encouragement.
-The website vancouveraaaa.ca allowed us to discover and collaborate with other groups in British Columbia.
-Some of our members follow and contribute to Secular AA Coffeeshop Page on Facebook.
+Some of our members follow and contribute to the Secular AA Coffeeshop Page on Facebook.

 I owe my life to AA and would never talk badly about it, even though I never felt that I quite lived up to the standards set out by some members throughout 28 years of sobriety.
 Now that I have experienced secular AA and met the wonderful people in Many Paths and the secular community at large, I feel complete and satisfied with my sobriety.